Shed Styles: What are the 11 Most Popular Types of Sheds?

-Slanted shed style features taller walls parallel to shorter ones.
-If you need a solid shed against your wall, then go for the slanted shed style.
+A slanted shed style features taller walls parallel to shorter ones.
+If you need a solid shed against your house wall, go for this slanted style.
 The joists span the space between all walls.

-High winds can cause serious damage to the roof
+High winds can cause damage to the roof

-This shed style is designed using eight hips that run from the walls towards one middle point.
-You can construct it using a steep or low slope.
+This shed style is based on eight hips that run from the walls towards one point in the middle.
+You can construct it using a roof with a steep or low slope.

 Offers support against heavy winds

-This is a very difficult shed style and will need the help of experts.
+This is a complex shed style, and building one will need help from experts.
 It's designed using two different slopes on the four roof surfaces.

 Which Are Some Of The Most Common Shed Uses?

-Your shed style is as important as its usage.
+Your shed style is as important as its use.
 There are different models of sheds, and you have to figure out what you need a shed for before buying one.

-In case you have no idea what to use a shed for, but you still want one because you need to spice up the look of your house, then keep reading.
+If you have no idea what to use a shed for but still want one because you need to spice up the look of your house, then keep reading.

-If you need additional storage for your fertilizers, plants, and gardening equipment, then you need a garden shed in your house.
-Having this type of backyard shed is perfect because it doesn't take up a lot of space, plus it's very durable.
+Do you need additional storage for your fertilizers, plants, and gardening equipment?
+Then you probably need a garden shed.
+A backyard shed is perfect because it doesn't take up much space and is durable.

 Sometimes you might just need more storage than your home can provide, and in most cases, your best option is to have a long-lasting outdoor shed that you can transform into a workshop.

-If you intend to transform your shed into a workshop, you'll need to make provision for electricity.
+If you intend to transform your shed into a workshop, you'll need to make provision for electricity and windows.
 However, ensure you enlist the help of a professional to do this.

-As a homeowner, you're going to need to store items at a point.
-It could be a lawnmower or any equipment you don't need at the moment.
-Your size shed will depend on what you intend to store, and you'll need to opt for a bigger storage space if you plan on storing a lot of things.
+As a homeowner, you will need to store items at some point.
+It could be a lawnmower or other equipment you don't need at the moment.
+The size of the shed will depend on what you intend to store.
+Opt for a bigger size shed if you plan on storing many things.

-Being able to relax and be efficient isn't a luxury you'll enjoy especially when you have children running all over the house.
-While that's a nice thing, it doesn't hurt to sit and rest alone for a couple of hours, especially if you need to get some work done.
-Having an office shed saves you from the extra cost of home improvement hassles.
+Being able to relax and be efficient isn't a luxury you'll enjoy if you have children running all over the house.
+While that's nice, you might want to sit and rest alone for a couple of hours, especially if you need to get some work done.
+An office shed saves you from the extra cost of home improvement hassles.

-If you need your office shed to stand out, explore different styles and designs, or get inspiration from other buildings in your neighbourhood on how to design your space.
-The advantages of having an office shed are numerous; aside from it being a cost-effective way to create more space, you can easily renovate it when you feel it doesn't serve its purpose anymore.
+If you need an office shed, explore different styles or get inspiration from other buildings in your neighbourhood on how to design a standout office shed space.
+The advantages of having an office shed are numerous.
+Aside from being a cost-effective way to create more space, you can renovate it when you feel it doesn't serve its purpose anymore.

 With just the right amount of soundproofing, you can transform your shed into a studio shed.
 Music lovers always love a place where they can practice without disturbing their environment.
-So, if you are one and you are looking for a space to keep a low profile while you do your thing, consider creating a studio shed for yourself.
+So, if you are looking for a space to keep a low profile while you do your thing, consider creating a studio shed for yourself.

-Most women have their special hobbies, and they always love a place where they can have alone time without any disturbance.
+Most women have hobbies and always love a place where they can have alone time without any disturbance.

-This is just the equivalent of she sheds, but this time, it's for the men.
-Depending on your style and budget, you can decide to furnish your shed, and include a couch, a fridge, and a TV.
+These are the equivalent of the sheds, but this time for the men.
+Depending on your style and budget, you can decide to furnish your shed and include a couch, a fridge, and a TV.

-Fun fact, the best place suited to watch a soccer match is in man caves.
+Fun fact, the best place to watch a soccer match is in a man cave.

 How To Choose The Right Shed Roof Style?